mykelalvis/FATESRD/fate-core.md

 They come to the bottom floor of the cave system, only to find it full of wisps of inky darkness, writhing around snakelike and cutting off the light where they whip about.
 Zird rolls [[Lore]], and Amanda tells him that they are magical hunger spirits—not individual entities so much as pure expressions of hunger, ready to devour anything they touch.
 He throws a stone into the corridor and watches the tendrils turn it to ash.

-“I think I speak for us all when I say ‘Yikes,'” Ryan says.
+“I think I speak for us all when I say 'Yikes,'” Ryan says.

 He asks about banishing the monsters.
 Amanda shakes her head a touch.
 “You're in Asahandra's place of power, and the whole place is just flooded with those things—it'd take days to dismantle an enchantment this strong.
 You might, however, be able to use your magic to keep them at bay as you look for Asahandra herself.”